 Deep learning (DL) became an overnight “star” when a robot player beat a human player in the famed game of AlphaGo.
 Deep learning training and learning methods have been widely acknowledged for “humanizing” machines.
 Many of the advanced automation capabilities now found in enterprise AI platforms are due to the rapid growth of machine learning (ML) and deep learning technologies.
-What’s Next for Deep Learning? attempts to answer this question that originally appeared on Quora.

 Facebook Researchers Plagued with Privacy Dilemma

 Facebook realizes that the utopian concept of end-to-end encryption was indeed a myth in a research world seeking answers from piles of personal data.
 For future efforts, researchers are now seriously considering training algorithms on “dead data” on individual devices rather than mass harvesting personal data.
-In that case, Facebook engineers will install content-moderation algorithms directly on users’ phones to bypass data-privacy violations.
+In that case, Facebook engineers will install content-moderation algorithms directly on users’ phones to bypass data privacy violations.

 Another severely limiting characteristic of DL-enabled solutions is that the learning algorithms still cannot provide detailed reasons for their choices, which can provoke users to accept decisions provided by AI tools blindly and then concoct “fake” explanations for any rejected answer.
 That is not very encouraging for decision-support solutions!

-Predictions About Deep Learning
+New Predictions About Deep Learning

 Deep Learning Applications of the Present and Future